+19703432565 rick@itrekeverest.com

 Vaccinations

-To enter Nepal now you must either be fully vaccinated against Covid or provide a negative PCR test certificate taken with 72 hours of arrival.
-Most doctors will also recommend vaccination against Diptheria, Hepatitis A, Tetanus & Typhoid.
+There are no required vaccinations to enter Nepal.
+Most doctors will recommend vaccination against Diptheria, Hepatitis A, Tetanus & Typhoid.
 Many countries in the world provide the Tdap vaccine as part of its standard vaccine protocol so there’s a good chance you’re already vaccinated against Tetanus and Diptheria.

 Typhoid and Hep A is spread through poor sanitary practices, usually cooks preparing food with unwashed hands, and you can minimize your chances of getting this by sticking to certain dishes.
 For example Dal Bhat is the national dish of Nepal and it can be found everywhere.
 It is cooked in a pressure cooker at extremely high temperatures and served with a stainless steel ladle.
 In other words, there aren’t hands touching it before it arrives at your table.
 If you want to be safe with food you should stick to Dal Bhat as often as possible.
 You will hear many guides in Nepal say “Dal Bhat Power, 24 Hour!”.